Lydenburg heads

-The Lydenburg Heads refer to seven terracotta heads that were discovered in association with other pottery artefacts in Lydenburg, Mpumalanga, South Africa.
+The Lydenburg Heads are seven terracotta heads that were discovered in association with other pottery artifacts in Lydenburg, Mpumalanga, South Africa.
 They are among the oldest known African Iron Age artworks from South of the equator.
 Other artefacts found in association with these heads include ceramic vessels, iron and copper beads, and bone fragments.
-Charcoal associated with the heads was radiocarbon dated, and this relative dating technique places these artefacts and the site at around 1410 BP (approximately 500 A.D.), which constitutes one of the earliest dates for an Iron Age settlement in South Africa.
+Charcoal associated with the heads was radiocarbon dated, and this relative dating technique places these artifacts and the site at around 1410 BP (approximately 500 A.D.), which constitutes one of the earliest dates for an Iron Age settlement in South Africa.
 The heads are hollow with thin clay strips added to create facial details.
-The skill and thought that went into the designs suggest that they were valued products of a well organized and settled community.
+The skill and thought that went into the designs suggest that they were valued products of a well organised and settled community.

 Discovery

 The heads were discovered initially as a surface find by a young boy named Karl-Ludwig von Bezing while playing on his father's farm.
 The material was later collected when Ludwig was a teenager.
 He went back in both 1962 and 1966 to excavate the area and during this time he was able to find several pieces of pottery that proved to be seven hollow heads when assembled, two of which can fit over a child's head; only one out of the seven heads resembles an animal.